'Fast & Furious' cast roars into London vowing to keep on racing

 “Fast 6”, one of the most anticipated films of the summer season critical to Hollywood studios, again features Vin Diesel as Dominic Toretto, a now retired professional criminal.

-He reunites his crew to help Diplomatic Security Service agent Luke Hobbs, played by Dwayne Johnson, track down a mercenary organization led by Owen Shaw (Luke Evans).
+He reunites his crew to help Diplomatic Security Service agent Luke Hobbs, played by Dwayne Johnson, track down a mercenary organisation led by Owen Shaw (Luke Evans).

 Hobbs offers to clear the group’s criminal records so they can return to live in the United States if they help him catch Shaw whose assistant is Toretto’s presumed-dead lover Letty Ortiz, played by Michelle Rodriguez who rejoins the cast.